European hedge funds struggle as short-selling bans disrupt strategies

 Hedge fund platform Millennium Management, which has four to five merger-arbitrage teams, according to a source close to the firm, was down 4.3% in the year through March 20.

-Regulatory filings show Millennium had short positions in several companies covered by the bans, including French car part company Faurecia, which is being spun off by Peugeot as part of the automaker’s tie-up with Italy’s Fiat Chrysler.
+Regulatory filings show Millennium had short positions in several companies covered by the bans, including French car part company Faurecia (EPED.PA), which is being spun off by Peugeot (PEUP.PA) as part of the automaker’s tie-up with Italy’s Fiat Chrysler.

 However, Lyxor’s Ferreira said several strategies had started to recover this week.